USS General W. A. Mann: World War II

 Operating out of Norfolk, Virginia, General W. A. Mann delivered troops and supplies to the North African theater, making four successive round-trip voyages to Casablanca and one to Oran before mid-May 1944.
 She stood out 5 June 1944 for Oran again and after touching North Africa sailed thence to Rio de Janeiro, Brazil, to load Brazilian troops bound for Naples, Italy.
 General W. A. Mann subsequently visited Oran and Liverpool before returning to New York 14 August.
 On 2 September the transport got underway for Rio de Janeiro and Naples, returning to Norfolk on 21 October.

 Eleven days later she sailed for Bombay, India, via Gibraltar, Algiers and the Suez Canal and returned to the west coast of the United States via Brisbane, Australia, and New Guinea, thence to San Pedro, California, arriving 13 January 1945.
 She made another passage to India and visited Melbourne and Noumea on the return voyage, arriving Los Angeles 15 April and thereafter steaming north to San Francisco.
 The ship journeyed from San Francisco to the Philippines, touching Manila and Leyte, and after reaching Pearl Harbor in early June sailed thence to Norfolk via the Panama Canal.

 General W. A. Mann departed Norfolk 4 July 1945 for Marseilles, France, to redeploy troops to the Pacific.
 Re-entering the vast Pacific, she called at Okinawa via Eniwetok and Ulithi in September and returned to Seattle, Washington 28 October.

 From 2 November 1945 to 5 January 1946 she made a round trip voyage from Seattle to Nagasaki and Wakayama, Japan, setting the pattern of a series of "Magic Carpet" passages and "Diaper Runs" in which servicemen and their families were carried to and from the Far East.
 She stood duty as a "Guam Ferry" and continued to transport men and material until transferred to the Military Sea Transportation Service in October 1949.

 Korean War

 In the Korean War General W. A. Mann carried precious Republic of Korea government cargo, including gold and silver bullion valued at $1.5 million as well as the private papers of President of South Korea Syngman Rhee, from Pusan to San Francisco, 1 to 15 August 1950.

+She transported troops from San Francisco, California to Yokohama Japan with a brief stop in Hawaii, arriving 23 May 1953 after a one-day delay to participate in a search for a man overboard from a minesweeper.